 USYS National League Elite 64 is a national platform that operates club-based league play for the top clubs in the country.
 For more details on Elite 64, click here.

 A Forfeit is recorded as a 1-0 loss for the team that forfeits (and a 1-0 win for the opponent).
 A No Contest game is does not record a result.

 Yes.
-All teams competing in National League P.R.O. must play in their respective National League Conference during the same seasonal year.
+All teams competing in the Conference Playoffs must play in their respective National League Conference during the same seasonal year.

 This is not a requirement.
 Your team has the ability to forego your spot at Regionals, should you qualify.
-You must notify your Conference League Manager and State Association by the second Friday in April, should you choose not to participate.
+You must notify your Conference League Manager and State Association as soon as possible, should you choose not to participate in the Regional Championships.